tdurieux/bears-specification/README.md

 ## Architecture of the Git repository

 The core idea is that there is one branch per bug in the dataset.
-There are named with a unique numeric identifier encoded on 5 digits (eg `00001`).
+There are named with a unique identifier composed of the project name (as given in `metadata.json`) suffixed with a unique identifier on 3 digits (eg `foo001`).

 There are two special branches.